fahd/tech-resources/README.md

 I included this repository for my growing collection of links and resources that I've accumulated.
 My bookmarks folder is overflowing with links and articles, so I figured I'd give it some structure and slap it on GitHub.

+If there's only one section to read, make sure you go to the job-search stuff at the bottom!

 ## General
 ##### Programming & Development Related Articles